 Avia walked out of the closet.
 "That doesn't bother me."

-"How likely is that?"
+"You’re gonna make me do math, aren’t you?"
 Brian located a long-sleeved button shirt and put it on.

 "I can," Avia said.
 "The pontoons have wheels on the bottom.
 The increased drag is a bitch though."

 "What about the landing gear?"
 Brian asked as the chef placed their plates on the table.